How do custom shipping profiles work?

 When a client purchases an item on your website, the system looks for Shipping Profiles attached to this item (based on its Pricing Profile).

-Ordered items are then grouped by Shipping Profile.
 If the items are in different Shipping Tiers, the price for the Shipping Tier with highest Priority (usually the most expensive) is used.
 Shipping tiers are used to offer different prices based on size and weight (see below for details).

 Example